galatea-associates/poc-domain-data-gen/README.md

 * field_type_args: (field is only required when xml files are being generated)
     * xml_root_element: The name to give to outmost node of the xml file produced
-    * xml_item_name: The name to give to the individual nodes of the xml file produced *shared_args:
+    * xml_item_name: The name to give to the individual nodes of the xml file produced
+* shared_args:
     * google_drive_root_folder_id: the ID (taken from the URL) of the folder in Google Drive that the output files will be uploaded to
     * generator_pool_size: **Help me explain with Wilf**

-#### dummy_field
+#### dummy_fields
-One of the requirements in the One-Pager was for users to be able to provide parameters to describe “the shape and volume of data you want to generate”.
+One of the requirements was for users to be able to provide parameters to describe “the shape and volume of data you want to generate”.
 In order to do this we decided to allow users to include dummy fields in the objects generated.
 These dummy fields allow users to increase the number of fields generated for each record and specify the type of those fields.

 E.g. the following entry in the config will mean that when instruments are generated each instrument will contain all the fields described in the data model along with 3 dummy fields containing alphanumeric strings 10 characters long and 5 dummy fields each containing a 12-digit number